Afek-Sakaju/countdown-react/README.md

 ### This circular countdown component offers a variety of configuration options to customize its appearance and functionality, including:

 - **size**: The countdown can be displayed in 3 sizes: large, medium, small.
-- **color1 & color2**: The countdown is styled using 'gradient color' which made by combining two colors which are configurable.
 - **totalSeconds**: The duration of the countdown in total seconds.
 - **onDone**: Its optional to pass a function the will be executed when the countdown finishes.
 - **shouldStop**: Its optional to allow the countdown to be more responsive by passing here state that can change as you need to, otherwise it can be used as static countdown.